How to change your cassette30 Nov. -0001

 When you start doing your own bike maintenance and repairs, replacing a worn cassette is one of the first jobs that’s a bit more difficult and that you would normally have done by a bike mechanic.
-Replacing a chain is so easy that we’ll skip that one.
-Where you used to need a chain whip (that tool with a small piece of chain attached) to change a cassette, BBB’s new T-RexGrip makes life easy!
+But, you can do it yourself!
+Let us explain to you how.

 These are the essentials you need:

 Shift into the smallest sprocket.
 Release the brakes and quick release to remove the rear wheel from your bike.
 Many bikes are still equipped with a quick release, but more and more often you’ll also see thru axles.